मधुर्य-कादम्बिनी

 • tato bhajeta māṁ prītaḥ śraddhālur dṛḍha-niścayaḥ – Remain happy and worship Me with great faith and conviction

-Viṣaya-saṅgarā is the inability to give up material enjoyment, whereas, niyamākṣamā is the inability to improve his devotional service.
+Unlike viṣaya-saṅgarā, the inability to give up material attachments, niyāmakṣamā manifests in inability to improve one's devotional service.

-Verse 12 – 6.
-Taraṅga-raṅgiṇī (Delighting in Material Facilities)
+6. Taraṅga-raṅgiṇī (Delighting in the waves)

 Finally, it is well-known that the very nature of bhakti is to be attractive, so all types of people become attracted to the devotee, the abode of bhakti.